 When you are in charge of a new team, you need to understand that whether they have previous sales experience or not, professional training and careful guidance will be necessary to ensure they flourish in this new sales environment.
-If you are struggling to come up with a training programme that incorporates everything your new team will need to know in a easily digestible manner, the following tips have been put together to help inspire you.
+If you are struggling to come up with a sales training programs that incorporates everything your new team will need to know in a easily digestible manner, the following sales training ideas have been put together to help inspire you.

 Keep it Short